 When I was a college student, I met Catherine Clark, an audiologist who works at NTID/RIT and is well familiar with both hearing aids and cochlear implants.
 She also answered my questions during my CI process before deciding to go for the surgery and introduced me to other CI students.
 I enjoyed working with her to practice my listening with my new CI using cued speech.
 She also knows sign language and I could communicate with her effortlessly during my conversations with her.
 Catherine Clark recently earned 2016 Oticon Focus on People Award.

 I’m glad that more audiologists are open about using sign language or sign language interpreters which I think is very important as it puts signing deaf people at ease.
 It’s also important for more audiologists to be at the forefront of the hearing technology.
-I was surprised to learn at a local HLAA meeting in NYC last night that many audiologists, for example, don’t suggest a t-coil to hearing device users and some don’t even know what it means.
+I was surprised to learn that many audiologists, for example, don’t suggest a t-coil to hearing device users and some don’t even know what it means.
 It’s also important for audiologists to refer their deaf and hard of hearing clients to local groups and organizations whose events they can attend – sadly many don’t do this.

 It may sound scary, but I would encourage you to test your or your child’s hearing – ideally it would be annually like with eye tests, but especially if you start suspecting problems with your or your child’s hearing.
 If you or your child has hearing loss and benefits from hearing devices, it would be best to start using them as soon as possible.
 Good quality and professionally trained audiologists are your good friends in your or your child’s hearing loss journey and are the best people to tell you what your or your child’s hearing status is and what hearing devices are a good fit for you or your child.